What are you looking for?

 • Be cautious when sharing personal information or leaving items unattended.

-• Prioritize your safety and security when traveling solo.
+• Prioritise your safety and security when travelling solo.

 • Make digital copies of your important documents and leave them with a trusted friend or family member.